VanLifeInc/models/README.md

 # models
-The fortress for our models
+Models and tools to build our image classifier.

 ## Setup